helje5/SwiftyHTTP/README.md

 ####SwiftyServer

 Great httpd server - great in counting the requests it got sent.
-This is not actually serving any files ;-) It is actually a Cocoa app.
+This is not actually serving any files ;-) Comes along as a Cocoa app.
 Compile it, run it, then connect to it in the browser via http://127.0.0.1:1337/Awesome-O!

 ![](http://i.imgur.com/4ShGZXS.png)